Home The Setup The Schizoid State The Function Contacts About

 Since the individual is organized formatively - from an early stage - it develops false preconceptions about oneself's relative position in the social fabric.
 Instead of being self-organized, the schizoid builds a cosmovision around himself and searches to cater to it.
 Because the schizoid is raised as 'persona non grata'.
 And he is forced to turn aggression inwards.

-So the 'first' symptom is depression - which is self-turned anger.
+So the 'first' symptom is depression - which is repressed self-turned anger.

 This is also a common theme in narcissism and codependency; borderlines seek external sources of emotional regulation, unlike schizoids that are self-contained.